simon-frankau/tray-racer/README.md

 None of these goals are bad goals, but I have very little energy right now, and want to keep it focused on simply making it do the basics.

+**Note:** Yes, I have improved performance by using Rayon to parallelise the main rendering, going against my non-goals.
+It was, however, cheap and easy to do!

 ## Environment maps